 What’s included in Grinding Teeth and TMJ Disorder?

-Did you know that you may grind your teeth during sleep and may not even be aware of it?
+Did you know that you may grind your teeth (bruxism) during sleep or while awake and not even be aware of it?

-Teeth grinding, also known as bruxism, is a condition characterized by clenching or grinding the teeth.
-This often occurs involuntarily and can happen during the day or night.
+Teeth grinding and clenching, also known as bruxism, is a common condition characterized by involuntary jaw movement, tooth friction, and enamel wear.
+This can occur during the day or night.

 The pressure and friction from grinding can wear down the enamel, leading to tooth damage, fractures, or even loss of teeth.